Vivecboots/Jobofcron/README.md

 - ``skills_inventory.py`` – tracks skills encountered in job descriptions and the resulting outcomes.
 - ``scheduler.py`` – spaces applications over time with configurable breaks.
 - ``storage.py`` – persists profiles and skill snapshots to JSON for iterative learning.
-- ``cli.py`` – a small command line utility for updating preferences, adding skills, and planning application pacing.
+- ``cli.py`` – a small command line utility for updating preferences, adding skills, planning application pacing, and sourcing direct-apply leads from Google.
+- ``job_search.py`` – SerpAPI-backed helpers that query Google, flag aggregator domains, and filter for company-owned listings.
 - ``job_matching.py`` – heuristics that analyse job descriptions, surface questions for the candidate, and suggest resume updates.

 ### Running the CLI